Griko people: Official status

-By Law no. 482 of 1999, the Italian parliament recognized the Griko communities of Reggio Calabria and Salento as a Greek ethnic and linguistic minority.
-This states that the Republic protects the language and culture of its Albanian, Catalan, Germanic, Greek, Slovene, and Croat populations, and of those who speak French, Provençal, Friulian, Ladin, Occitan, and Sardinian.
+By Law no. 482 of 1999, the Italian parliament officially recognized the Griko communities of Calabria and Salento as a protected linguistic minority.
+The statute protects the language and heritage of historic Albanian, Catalan, Germanic, Greek, Slovene, and Croat communities, alongside speakers of French, Franco-Provençal, Friulian, Ladin, Occitan, and Sardinian.

-Messina is home to a small Greek-speaking minority, which arrived from the Peloponnese between 1533 and 1534 when fleeing the expansion of the Ottoman Empire.
-They were officially recognised in 2012.
+In Sicily, Messina is home to a small Greek-speaking minority descended from Peloponnesian refugees fleeing Ottoman forces between 1533 and 1534, officially recognized under minority protection statutes in 2012.

 History

 Ancient Greek scenes of Southern Italy.
-A Greek man untying a lady from a tree, probably Perseus with Andromeda, from a vase found in Apulia, c.
-4th century BC (left) and Woman holding a mirror and a tambourine facing a daemon.
-Red-figure oinochoe, ca. 320 BC, from Magna Graecia.
-Notice the coloured decorative woven stripes hanging on the tambourine, which can still be seen today on "tamburello", the tambourine of Southern Italy.
+Perseus and Andromeda from a vase found in Apulia, c.
+4th century BC (left), and woman holding a mirror and a tambourine from Magna Graecia, c.
+320 BC (right).